JLCarveth/EVEDOCS/Homestead-HOWTO.md

 1. Choose a virtualization provider (VMWare, VirtualBox, Parallels, etc).
 I chose VirtualBox, any version later than 6 should do.
 2. Install [Vagrant](https://www.vagrantup.com/downloads.html)
+   and run the following command: `vagrant box add laravel/homestead`
 3. Install Homestead.
 Make a directory in your user file *`C:/Users/*YOUR_USER*/`* named 'Homestead', and clone the git repository:

         git clone https://github.com/laravel/homestead.git ~/Homestead